T-Goon/2223/hw3/README.md

 ## fastinversioncount.cpp

-A C++ program that has the same function as easyinversioncount.cpp but uses an algorithm that is O(nlog(n))
+A C++ program that has the same function as easyinversioncount.cpp but uses an algorithm that is O(nlog(n)).

 ## graycodesarefun.cpp